AD1337/faves/README.md

 ## :muscle: Features

-* A dock that sits in your Godot Editor and allows you to drag your favorite files into it.
+* A dock that sits in your Godot Editor and allows quick access to any file in your project.
 * Multiple favorites lists; you can have one for the player, one for UI, one for enemies, etc.
 * Add tasks to your favorite files.
 This works like a to-do list for each script, scene or resource.